-A Director of the Company is the Managing Partner and CEO of Rice Park Capital Management.
 Rice Park Capital Management is a client of the Company.
-For the year ended December 31, 2023 the Company recognized revenue of \$834 (December 31, 2022 - \$nil).
-As at December 31, 2023, outstanding amounts receivable totaled \$20 (December 31, 2022 - \$61) and is included in the consolidated statement of financial position.
-Subsequent to December 31, 2023, 100% of the outstanding balance was collected.
+A previous Director of the Company is the Managing Partner and CEO of Rice Park Capital Management.
+This Director resigned on March 8, 2024.
+Therefore, subsequent to March 8, 2024, Rice Park Capital Management is no longer a related party of the Company.
+For the three months ended March 31, 2024, the Company recognized revenue of \$13 during the period in which Rice Park Capital Management was a related party (three months ended March 31, 2023 -\$153).
+As at March 8, 2024, outstanding amounts receivable totaled \$15 (as at December 31, 2023 - \$20) and is included in the condensed interim consolidated statement of financial position.
+Subsequent to March 31, 2024, 100% of the outstanding balance was collected.